Couldn't think of a cool title…

 Happy Birthday to Me

-Filed under: Best Niece Ever, Good Moodiness, Talks with the Doc — Nora @ 10:46 am
+Filed under: Best Niece Ever, Good Moodiness, Talks with the Doc — me @ 10:46 am

 Having just been taken out to breakfast I’m doing my best to relax my morning away.
 Seeing the family later tonight and hoping to be able to just have fun and not struggle with them or myself for once.
 Looking back, 30 was a momentous year.
 This is still very much a transition but I’m more hopeful now that I feel like I went through some of the hard work of growing as a person this year that a payoff is coming.
 I’m definitely more relaxed overall these days– my stresses over work, for the moment, are far between enough to be more reasonable, and being in a more project-to-project situation keeps me from getting to emotionally overwrought over most things related to that.
 My finances should be in decent shape for the next couple months so I have some time to plan and figure out what’s Next after that.